 Mr. Rynott has served on the following Boards: AAPG Advisory Council, AAPG Associate Technical Editor, AAPG House of Delegates, Louisiana Oil and Gas Assoc (LOGA), Gulf Coast Assoc of Geological Societies (GCAGS), and Gulf Coast Prospect Expo.
-He also served as the 2004 GCAGS President-Elect, Chairman of the 1999 GCAGS Annual Convention and 2001 Gulf Coast Prospect Expo.
+He also served as the 2018 President of the Four Corners Geological Society, 2004 GCAGS President-Elect, Chairman of the 1999 GCAGS Annual Convention and 2001 Gulf Coast Prospect Expo.

 Mr. Rynott has given multiple oral presentations in 2013 and 2014 titled “Wilcox Re-birth: South Louisiana” and “Gothic Shale: Economic Viability” at AAPG (ACE), SIPE’s National Conference, and GCAGS.
 His Wilcox extended abstract can be found here.
 The AAPG Explorer has published an article about the Wilcox rebirth.